neonbadger/DestinationUnknown/README.md

 * Database: [Flask - SQLAlchemy](http://flask.pocoo.org/), [PostgreSQL](http://www.postgresql.org/)
 * API: [Uber](https://developer.uber.com/), [Yelp](https://www.yelp.com/developers/documentation/v2/overview), [Mapbox](https://www.mapbox.com/developers/), [Twilio](https://www.twilio.com/docs/api/rest)

+(Dependencies are listed in [requirements.txt](requirements.txt).)

 ## <a name="features"></a>Features

 ####Full-Screen Video Background

-The landing page embeds HTML5 video in the background for a stunning user experience.
+The landing page embeds HTML5 video in the background for a stunning, fluid user experience.
 The video background is supported in all modern browsers (>IE8).
 For browsers incompatible with HTML5 video, a static full-screen picture is shown instead.

 I create my own video for the app's background.
 To make the video background work on the web, I host three formats:
 * MP4 – a container for H.264 video and AAC audio